bitwrestler/DCS-A-4E-C_ExportScripts/README.md

 </li>
 <li>/StreamDeck - StreamDeck profiles
     <ul>
-    <li>DCS - A4.steamDecProfile - Stream Deck XL prfile for A4 using these exports</li>
+    <li>DCS - A4.steamDecProfile - Stream Deck XL profile for A4 using these exports</li>
     </ul>
 </li>
 </ul>